Easy baked pike recipe. Learn how to cook fresh pike with vegetables and wine. The recipe includes instructions on how to scale the fish.

 So, if you ever find yourself with a whole pike in your hands, do give this recipe a try, it is so delicious.
 And if you cannot find a pike, I have made this dish with pangasius pieces as well, it was just as good.

-- Start with the vegetables as they will need longer to cook in the oven than the fish does.
+- Start with the vegetables, as they will need longer cooking in the oven than the fish.

 What to do with the extra fish?